Chart Color Schemes

 Woodlands has a typical household mix, with a higher-than-average median household size

 Family households account for 71.0% of all households, including 37.4% couples with children, 23.3% couples without children, and 9.1% single parent families.
-Non-family households constitute the remaining 29.0%, with lone person households at 26.8% and group households comprising 2.3% of the total.
-The median household size is 2.6 people, which is larger than the Greater Perth average of 2.4.
+Non-family households constitute the remaining 29.0%, with lone person households at 26.8% and group households making up 2.3% of the total.
+The median household size is 2.6 people, larger than the Greater Perth average of 2.4.

 Frequently Asked Questions - Households